How to Negotiate With Narcissists

 Accept who you are dealing with

-Given what you now know about narcissists, it's not surprising that they're hard to do deal with, in business.
-They can be impossible to bargain with in good faith.
-Trying to focus on rational and logical concerns can often fail to move the process forward.
+Given what you now know about narcissists, it's not surprising that they're hard to negotiate with in business.
+They can be impossible to bargain with in good faith, as they'll always attempt to get the better side of the deal.
+Focusing on rational and logical concerns can often fail to move the process forward.

 Remember your ultimate goal